 Co-Primary Total Hospital Cost Outcome.
-The median (IQR) total hospital cost over the period was similar for the two groups: ANGIO £4136 (2613, 7015) v ANGIO+FFR £4510 (2721, 7415); P=0.137.
+The median (IQR) total hospital cost over the period was similar for the two groups: Angiography£4136 (2613, 7015) v Angiography + FFR £4510 (2721, 7415); P=0.137.
 There were no differences in terms of inpatient and outpatient cost, nights in hospital or the number of outpatient visits.
 (Table 4)

 Clinical Events.
 Table 5 and Figure 3 show the clinical events experienced by patients in the year after randomisation.
 Event rates were not significantly different between groups, both in terms of individual events and a composite of major adverse cardiac events.

 The results of the pre-specified sub-group analyses are shown in Table 6.
 There were no differences between male and female patients or between stable and acute coronary syndrome presentations.
-There was a statistically significant interaction between the angiographic severity of CAD and QoL, such that QoL was better, for patients with more significant disease, in the ANGIO+FFR group (P=0.03).
+There was a statistically significant interaction between the angiographic severity of CAD and QoL, such that QoL was better, for patients with more significant disease, in the Angiography + FFRgroup (P=0.03).
 There are no significant differences for the other subgroups.

 Discussion